khandaniyal/TheGameOfLife/README.md

 **Things I've done this sprint**
 --

-* Two to three refactored version which are still pretty bad.
+* Two to three refactored versions which are still pretty bad.
 * Implemented the backend DB for the Login user credentials.
     - DB connection.
     - Table delete & creation.
     - Get data from the DB.
-* Contributed to the terminal GoL versrion.
+* Contributed to the terminal GoL version.

 **Link to our Board.**
 --